 Statement of Financial Accounting Standards ("SFAS") No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed of," requires that long-lived assets, including certain identifiable intangibles, and the goodwill related to those assets, be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset in question may not be recoverable.
-Management has reviewed the Company's long-lived assets and has determined that there are no events requiring impairment loss recognition.
-Events that would trigger an impairment assessment include deterioration of profits for a business segment that has long-lived assets, or when other changes occur which might impair recovery of long-lived assets.
+Management has reviewed the Company's long-lived assets and determined that there are no events requiring impairment loss recognition.
+Events that would trigger an impairment assessment include deterioration of profits for a business segment that has long-lived assets.
 The method used to determine impairment would be undiscounted operating cash flows estimated over the remaining amortization period for the related long-lived assets.
 The Company would measure impairment as the difference between fair value and the net book value of the related asset.